ogubuike245/nodejs-rest-api---blog/README.md

 This is a Node.js-based backend for a simple blog application with REST API endpoints.
 It provides functionality for users to sign up, log in, and perform CRUD (Create, Read, Update, Delete) operations on blog posts.

+## REST API Overview

+REST (Representational State Transfer) is a widely used architectural style for designing networked applications.
+In a REST API, resources are represented as URLs, and operations on these resources are performed using standard HTTP methods (such as GET, POST, PUT, DELETE).
+The API endpoints return data in well-defined formats (such as JSON) that can be easily consumed by clients.

+### Why REST API?

+I chose to use REST API for this blog application due to its simplicity and widespread adoption in the industry.
+REST API is a well-established and widely understood approach for building APIs, with a large ecosystem of tools and libraries available.
+It provides a straightforward way to expose resources over the web and can be easily consumed by a wide range of clients, including web browsers, mobile apps, and other servers.

 ## Features

 - REST API endpoints for creating, reading, updating, and deleting blog posts